khinvi/fitness-app-sentiment/README.md

 - **Comprehensive Evaluation**: Performance metrics including accuracy, precision, recall, and F1 scores
 - **Exploratory Analysis**: Notebook for data visualization and insights

-The implementation is based on research by Arnav Khinvasara analyzing user satisfaction with mobile fitness applications.

 ## Project Structure

 ```